Schizophrenia is probably caused by chemical abnormalities in the brain and by problems during the brain’s development.

 Doctors also do tests to check for other conditions that can cause similar symptoms.
 Such conditions include brain infections, injuries, tumors, autoimmune disorders, and use of certain drugs (such as corticosteroids and many illicit drugs).

-Schizophrenia cannot be cured, although hallucinations and delusions may be controlled with antipsychotic drugs, such as haloperidol, olanzapine, quetiapine, and risperidone.
-Children are particularly susceptible to the side effects of antipsychotic drugs.
-Side effects may include tremors, slowed movements, movement disorders, and metabolic syndrome (which includes obesity, type 2 diabetes, and abnormal levels of fat in the blood).
+Schizophrenia cannot be cured, although hallucinations and delusions may be controlled with antipsychotic medications Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more , such as haloperidol, olanzapine, quetiapine, and risperidone.
+Children are particularly susceptible to the side effects of antipsychotics.
+Side effects may include tremors, slowed movements, movement disorders, and metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more (which includes obesity, type 2 diabetes, and abnormal levels of fat in the blood).

 Social skills training, vocational rehabilitation, and psychologic and educational support for the child and counseling for family members are essential to help everyone cope with the disorder and its consequences.
 Doctors almost always refer children to psychiatrists who specialize in treating children.

-Children may need to be hospitalized when symptoms worsen so that drug doses can be adjusted and children can be kept safe.
+Children may need to be hospitalized when symptoms worsen so that medication doses can be adjusted and children can be kept safe.